AbhinavRajputEXE/Web-Chat-Application/README.md

 ### To start the application
 - Pre req: Node.js and nodemon(optional)

-To sart the app run `npm init` inside nodeServer Folder and then nodemon `index.js`
+To sart the app run `npm install` inside nodeServer Folder to install the dependencies and then run `nodemon index.js` and open the index.html and you are good to go.